-I. Introduction
+I. INTRODUCTION

 In this paper, we focus on semi-autonomous vehicles, i.e., human driven vehicles with autonomous driving capabilities.
 We consider lane guidance applications, where the driver has to be assisted in maintaining the vehicle within the lane boundaries, through assisting autonomous driving interventions.
 A challenging aspect of such problems is to determine when the driver needs assistance since an assisting autonomous driving intervention should be issued if and only if a risk of accident is detected, that the driver is not able to avoid.
-The formulation of transition conditions, between the different modes of a semi-autonomos vehicle, e.g., from a driver-controlled to a fully autonomous assisting mode, is not trivial.
+The formulation of transition conditions, between the different modes of a semi-autonomous assisting mode, is not trivial.